collardeau/svelte-headroom/README.md

 # Options

+### Duration

-You can change the duration of the sliding effect by passing a `duration` prop such as `500ms`;
+You can change the duration of the sliding effect by passing a `duration` prop such as `"500ms"`.
+That value is passed on as a [CSS Transition Duration](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-duration).
+The default value is `"300ms"`.

 ```html